arnoldchrisoduor1/MachineLearning-and-NeuralNetworks/README.md

-# Introduction to Machine Learning
+# Getting into Machine Learning and Neural Networks.

-This repository contains all of the most common machine learning algorithms.
+Reading on ML and Neural nets.
+Building systems that scale.